gregg127/anton/docs/docs/02_services.md

-# First service and communication
+# First Service and Communication

-Now that I have cluster setup it's time to deploy first services.
-At the very beggining, for testing purpose I decided to go with [nginx unpriviliged](https://hub.docker.com/r/nginxinc/nginx-unprivileged) that at the very beggining will serve just nginx's default page.
+Now that I have the cluster set up, it's time to deploy the first services.
+At the very beginning, for testing purposes, I decided to go with [nginx unprivileged](https://hub.docker.com/r/nginxinc/nginx-unprivileged), which will initially serve just nginx's default page.

 This will help me figure out DNS and routing.
 My two main goals for this step are:

-* make deploying new services as easy as possible
+* Make deploying new services as easy as possible.
-* make routing to those services from outside the cluster as easy as possible
+* Make routing to those services from outside the cluster as easy as possible.

-For now I decided not to use Helm or any GitOps solutions.
-I will go with `kubectl` and YAML manifests.
+For now, I decided not to use Helm or any GitOps solutions.
+I'll stick with `kubectl` and YAML manifests.

-## Deploying application
+## Deploying the Application
-I have created `nginx.yaml` configuration containing:
+I created an `nginx.yaml` configuration containing:

-* `kind: Deployment` - contains mainly specification for pods, containers and resources.
-This is used to manage application.
+* `kind: Deployment` - mainly specifies pods, containers, and resources.
+This is used to manage the application.
 * `kind: Service` - contains communication configuration for the deployment.
-Ensures that given application is accessible **within the cluster** by the service name.
+It ensures that the application is accessible **within the cluster** by the service name.

-These two are the main components of deployed application.
-After deploying nginx, default namespace of the cluster looks like this:
+These two are the main components of the deployed application.
+After deploying nginx, the default namespace of the cluster looks like this:
 ```console
 kubectl -o=wide get nodes,services,deployments,replicasets,pods
 ```